FoI

 Medicinal uses: The herb contains a bitter alkaloid and that it is used as a substitute for Fumaria.
 It is alternative and expectorant and is given in the form of infusion (1 to 20) in asthma, coughs, and rheumatism.
 The juice of the leaves is squeezed into the eyes in cases of ophthalmia.
 The odor of the whole plant is unpleasant; it is used in decoction for backache, plethora, and flatulence.

-Identification credit: Hemanth Tripathi Photographed in Nandi Hills, Karnataka & Thane, Maharashtra.
+Identification credit: Hemanth Tripathi Photographed in Karnataka, Maharashtra & Assam.

 • Is this flower misidentified?
 If yes,